Fanum (streamer): Fanum tax

-Fanum tax is an Internet slang term describing the theft of food.
+Fanum tax is Internet slang for taking or sharing someone's food.
 The first usage of Fanum tax referred exclusively to Fanum, who jokingly "taxed" snacks by taking bites of food from fellow content creators during live streams.
 The term circulated among the YouTube collective AMP in late 2022 and was popularized especially during Fanum's Twitch streams with popular American YouTuber Kai Cenat, when Fanum took Cenat's cookies.
 In an interview with Wired, Fanum defined the term:

 Let's say your friend having a meal, he's having a good meal, and you just want a piece of that meal.
 Like, you know what I'm saying?
 You need a share.
 That's your friend and the friend's share, right?
 Get you a little piece of the meal.
 It's the Fanum tax.
 You just go ahead and just like, lemme get a little bit of 5%, 10% of the meal, maybe 20%.

 On October 2, 2023, a TikTok account under the username @ovp.9 posted a short video of a character from the online video game Fortnite "singing" to a musical parody of the 2021 song "Ecstasy" by Suicidal Idol.
-The parody, titled either "Sticking Out Your Gyat for the Rizzler" or "You're so skibidi, you’re so fanum tax", features multiple internet culture terms, including gyatt, Skibidi Toilet, rizz, and Sigma male.
+The parody, titled either "Sticking Out Your Gyat for the Rizzler" or "You're so skibidi, you're so fanum tax", features multiple internet culture terms, including gyatt, Skibidi Toilet, rizz, and Sigma male.
 The song was used in many TikTok videos, inspiring a mass creation of videos featuring Minecraft-inspired games on the platform.
 The sound was used in over 195,000 videos and amassed over 321 million views on TikTok.
 The New York Times referred to the term as "the language of Gen Alpha."